lucasheriques/brain/🖥️ Software Engineering/A Life Engineered/Three Things Preventing Your Promotion to Senior Engineer (from a Principal at Amazon).md

 Third trait: growing other people.

+---

+Sometimes you can get promoted for being at the right place at the right time.
+However, we are going to focus on the things that you can actually control.

+Four universal traits of senior engineers:
+1.

+Three things people do that get in the way:
+1. Biggest reason people struggle with this promotion is because they conflate leadership with management.
+Senior devs is the first position that is considered a leadership position.
+You tipically do not have any direct reports.

+Leaders set a direction and rally their team to that destination.
+Managers are concerned with the execution.
+Leaders can be managers, but managers are not leaders by default.

+An example: suppose you're on a team that owns a backend service for a critical API.

 🚫
 "Three things people do that get in the way of becoming a senior engineer: not taking ownership, not being proactive, and not having a long-term vision."